Printer Troubleshooting Tips

 For people who scan alot, they need a dedicated commercial grade scanner like a Panasonic KV-S1027C A4 Scanner or Xerox DocuMate 3220 which can run a few hundred on up to thousands of dollars.
 For those that print a lot, RJ Young, Nova Copy, lease $30,000+ all-in one machines that are made for business / commercial use.

 I don’t want to pick on just HP, I get calls about Epson and Brother not scanning or printing too.
-In the irony that this is the most common, just in the time it took to write this section on printing, I had 3 calls about printers not working and all where HP.
+In fact, I can’t think of any computer or printer that I don’t get repair calls for.
+It is ironic that in the time it took to write this section on printer troubleshooting, I had 3 calls about printers not working and all where HP.

 With Technology, you get what you pay for.
-The box stores just don’t have many options for affordable printing and scanning.
+The box stores just don’t have many options for quality printing and scanning.